 Flexible exchange rates can facilitate price adjustments that buffer macroeconomic shocks.
 We test this hypothesis using adjustments to the gold standard during the Great Depression.
-Using prices at the goods level, we estimate exchange rate pass-through and find gains in competitiveness after a depreciation.
+Using prices at the goods level, we estimate exchange rate pass-through.
 Using novel monthly data on city-level economic activity, combined with employment composition and sectoral export data, we show that American exporting cities were significantly affected by changes in bilateral exchange rates.
-They were negatively impacted when the UK abandoned the gold standard in 1931 and benefited when the US left the gold standard in April 1933.
+With those results we calibrate a general equilibrium model to obtain aggregate effects from cross-sectional estimates.
 We show that the gold standard deepened the Great Depression, and abandoning it was a key driver of the economic recovery.